corto-cristofoli/cap-lab25/INSTALL.md

 You need to have a recent version of nodejs and npm installed (`apt install npm` on Ubuntu 21.04, but the one provided with 20.04 is too old, otherwise install the tarball from https://nodejs.org/en/).
 Then, just type:

     sudo npm install -g pyright

+# Nix-specific (at your own risk)

+Some of your fellow students created a [nix.shell](nix.shell) for you to use, which should include everything you need for the labs.
+WE CANNOT GARANTEE IT WILL WORK